awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-notebook-server-considerations.md

    In the **Add SSH public key \(optional\)** step, leave the public key empty\.
 In a later step, you generate and push a public key to the development endpoint and a corresponding private key to the Amazon EC2 instance that is running the notebook server\.

 1. When the development endpoint is provisioned, continue with the steps to create a notebook server on Amazon EC2\.
 On the development endpoints list page, choose the development endpoint that you just created\.
-Choose **Actions**, **Create notebook server**, and fill in the information about your notebook server\. \(For more information, see [Working with Development Endpoints on the AWS Glue Console](console-development-endpoint.md)\.\)
+Choose **Action**, **Create Zeppelin notebook server**, and fill in the information about your notebook server\. \(For more information, see [Working with Development Endpoints on the AWS Glue Console](console-development-endpoint.md)\.\)

 1. Choose **Finish**\.
 The notebook server is created with an AWS CloudFormation stack\.
 The AWS Glue console provides you with the information you need to access the Amazon EC2 instance\.